 differ.
 This difference is due to the difference in precision of the input data.

 The machine learning analytics are designed to be aggregation-aware and the likely increase

 in performance that is gained by pre-aggregating the data makes the potentially

 poorer precision worthwhile.
 If you want to view or change the

 aggregations

 that are used in your job, refer to the

 aggregations property in your datafeed.

-If you create spaces in Kibana, you see only the saved objects that belong to that space.
-This limited scope does not apply to machine learning objects; they are visible in all of your spaces.
+Spaces enable you to organize your anomaly detection jobs in Kibana and to see only the jobs and other saved objects that belong to your space.
+However, this limited scope does not apply to calendars and filters; they are visible in all spaces.